-Pupil Personnel Services Credential & M.A. in Education, Concentration in Counselor Education and LPCC or PPS Credential
+M.A. in Education, Concentration in Counselor Education and LPCC or PPS Credential

-The PPS/MA has been revised to meet the current state standards, and has been approved by the California Commission on Teacher Credentialing (CCTC), and the National Council for Accreditation of Teacher Education (NCATE).
+The MA with PPS Credential program has been revised to meet the current state standards, and has been approved by the California Commission on Teacher Credentialing (CCTC), and the National Council for Accreditation of Teacher Education (NCATE).

 The state of California requires that all School Counselors in K-12 schools hold the Pupil Personnel Services Credential.
 Most states require that school counselors also have a Master’s degree.
 The program at CSU Stanislaus leads to both.
 Most of our graduates choose to be counselors in K-12 schools, as well as community settings.
 Others work in academic advising and student services in colleges and universities.
 Some choose to utilize their skills in their current positions as teachers, group home professionals, foster care coordinators, etc. Also, our graduates have worked as the following: